-- 1. Underground easement and roadside collection drains Council's adopted standards as specified in the Cardinia Shire Development Design Specification as amended from time to time and required to service the properties within the scheme boundaries. - 2.
-Drains shall be sized in accordance with Council's Design standard applicable to the situation and as specified in the Cardinia Shire Development Design Specification as amended from time to time.
-62
+- Underground easement and roadside collection drains Council's adopted standards as specified in the Cardinia Shire Development Design Specification as amended from time to time and required to service the properties within the scheme boundaries. - Drains shall be sized in accordance with Council's Design standard applicable to the situation and as specified in the Cardinia Shire Development Design Specification as amended from time to time - Open drains in urban and township areas, particularly open earthen drains shall not be employed except where they form part of a drainage system complying with Melbourne Water's Water Sensitive Urban Design Guidelines as approved by the General Manager Assets & Services.